sulingjie/sulingjie.github.io/_pages/about.md

     <img src="../images/teaching_assistant.png" alt="volunteer image" style="width: 95%;">
 </p>
 <p style="text-align:justify; text-justify:inter-ideograph;">
-I am serving as a teaching assistant for a robotics measurement course during a summer exchange program at Huazhong University of Science and Technology.
-My responsibilities include explaining the principles and operational procedures of robotic control, the principles and usage of 3D scanners, and the principles of point cloud registration to eight exchange students from France, as well as guiding them in completing robotic measurement experiments.
+I once served as a teaching assistant for a robotics measurement course during the summer exchange program (Global HUST) at Huazhong University of Science and Technology.
+My responsibilities included explaining the principles and operational procedures of robotic control, the imaging theory and usage of 3D scanners, and the algorithm of point cloud registration to eight exchange students from France, as well as guiding them in completing robotic measurement experiments.
 </p>